 But there are also several effective alternatives to pain medication and surgery for shoulder pain.
-These include supplements, stem cell therapy, and platelet-rich plasma (PRP) injections.
+These include supplements and platelet-rich plasma (PRP) injections.

 PRP injections involve injecting platelets from the patient’s blood into the injured area as a way to speed up the body’s healing process.
 As such, if you’re interested in treating your shoulder pain without surgery then this could be an effective option.

 Understanding What Causes Pain in the Upper Arm